Littering? That's so trash.

 This campaign aims to raise awareness and influence behavioural change around careless littering and illegal dumping.
 Thank you for your support!

-Municipal Law Enforcement has increased patrols in areas with high complaint volumes and continues to pursue charges where there is sufficient evidence.
-In recent months, the City has laid more than 30 charges for illegal dumping – a clear sign that enforcement is active and offenders are being held accountable.
+That action is making a difference.
+Municipal Law Enforcement has increased patrols in high-complaint areas and continues to pursue charges where evidence permits.
+Since the campaign began, the City has laid more than 45 charges for illegal dumping, sending a clear message that this behaviour will not be ignored.

 Get Involved: